 The entire west coast of our management area consists of dune landscape.
-From Velsen to Fort Kijkduin in Den Helder there is a narrower or wider area of dunes that protect the hinterland from the North Sea.
-The west of Texel is also protected from the North Sea by dunes, and in the southeast dunes keep out the Wadden Sea.
-The dunes also form a nature reserve (partly protected), managed by nature managers.
+From Velsen to Fort Kijkduin in Den Helder, there is a narrower or wider dune area that protects the hinterland from the North Sea.
+The west of Texel is also protected from the North Sea by dunes, and in the southeast, dunes keep the Wadden Sea out.
+The dunes also form a (partially protected) nature reserve, managed by nature conservationists.

 Beach recreation

-The beach, between tide line and dune, is wider and narrower in places along the coast.
-In summer, temporary beach houses and seasonal pavilions stand for summer recreation.
-And nowadays there are also more and more year-round pavilions, grand establishments where guests can be found in any weather.
-And water sports enthusiasts can also be found on the coast all year round these days.
+The beach, between the high-water line and the dunes, varies in width along the coast.
+In summer, temporary beach huts and seasonal pavilions are set up for summer recreation.
+Nowadays, there are also more and more year-round pavilions, large establishments that welcome guests in all weather conditions.
+Water sports enthusiasts can also be found on the coast all year round these days.

-The dunes form a protective flood barrier.
-Usually this protection is not needed, only during storms - often in combination with spring tides - do they prevent flooding of the hinterland.
-In some places the dunes are high, wide and deep, and the protection is in order for the long term.
-In other places, growth of the dunes is desirable, especially in view of sea level rise.
+The dunes form a protective barrier against flooding.
+Usually, this protection is not necessary, but during storms—often in combination with spring tides—they prevent flooding of the hinterland.
+In some places, the dunes are high, wide, and deep, providing long-term protection.
+In other places, dune growth is desirable, especially in view of sea level rise.
 Or other interventions are necessary.

 Mix of uses

-When managing the coast, we take into account all the functions and users of the beach and dunes, beach pavilion owners and beachgoers, residents and administrators, and the function of nature reserve, recreational area and, above all, flood barrier.
-Whereby we look ahead in time, with the Health that sea level rise does not threaten the protection of the hinterland.
-Therefore, not everything can always be done everywhere.
-We issue permits and enforce for a safe hinterland.
+We take into account all functions and users of the beach and dunes, beach pavilion owners and beachgoers, residents and administrators, and the function of the nature reserve, recreational area, and, above all, flood defense when managing the coast.
+We look ahead, ensuring that sea level rise does not threaten the protection of the hinterland.
+That is why not everything is always possible everywhere.
+We issue permits and enforce regulations to ensure a safe hinterland.

 • Dynamic coastal management

-The play of water and wind defines our coastline.
-But without human intervention, the coast appears to be eroding.
+The interplay of water and wind shapes our coastline.
+However, without human intervention, the coast appears to be eroding.

 Sea levels are rising, but very gradually.
 This allows us to anticipate it.

-The Prince Henry Sand Dike is part of the Wadden Sea dike.
-Reinforcement with sand spared scarce agricultural land.
+The Prins Hendrikzanddijk is part of the Wadden Sea dike.
+Reinforcement with sand has spared scarce agricultural land.